gitmft/mft-upload/README.md

 Implemented
 * SOAP inline XML or Binary base64 encoded data
+* Upload to SOAP service using SOAP attachments (Swa)
 * HTTP Formdata for upload to arbitray web apps

 Future use cases include the following:
-* Upload to SOAP service using SOAP attachments
 * Upload to HTTP servers using MTOM attachments

 ## Prerequisites